CryptoDevWill/twitter-v2-simple/README.md

 const follow = await twitter.follow('783214')
 console.log(follow)
 ```
-Returns a boolean follow object with the value of true or false, along with pending status.
+Returns a boolean following object with the value of true or false, along with pending status.
 ```js
 { following: true, pending_follow: false }
 ```